adebayopeter/document-stamp-api/README.md

    The API will be available at http://127.0.0.1:5000.

    ### Endpoints
-1. `/stamp`
+1. `/stamp/text`

-   Description: Stamps the PDF document with the given text.
+   Description: Stamps the PDF document or image file with the given text.

    Method: POST

    Form Data:
-   - `file`: The PDF file to be stamped.
+   - `file`: The PDF or image file to be stamped.
    - `stamp`: The text to stamp on the PDF (default: "CONFIDENTIAL").

    Example: